mohammedAljadd/smart-glasses/README.md

 *In this stage we will build the following models :*

-        - Use Tesseract and train it for handwritting.
+        - Use Tesseract OCR.
         - YOLOv4 for three classes : (Person, Laptop, Phone).
-        - Facial recognition for our group members (one face per image identification).
+        - Facial recognition for our group members with CNN, LBPH.

 **2nd stage :**